programmfabrik/fylr-plugin-custom-data-type-nfis-geometry/README.md

 and self organize bug fixing.
 Feel free to directly contact the committing developers.

-# NFIS Geometry fylr plugin
+# NFIS Geometry fylr plugin: Geometry link via WFS-T and Masterportal

-This plugin adds the new data type "NFIS Geometry" to a fylr instance.
-The data type makes it possible to work with geometries via a Geoserver WFS and a Masterportal instance.
+This plugin adds the new data type "Geometry link via WFS-T and Masterportal" to a fylr instance.
+The data type makes it possible to work with geometries via a Geoserver WFS-T and a Masterportal instance.

 ## Installation